samarthtehri/rockpaperscissor/README.md

 # rockpaperscissor
-arduino rock paper scissor code
+arduino rock paper scissor code, made it in few minutes, because midterms this week